madhukar-git/system-design-primer/README.md

 {"anotherdata": "another value"}
 ```

 REST is focused on exposing data.
 It minimizes the coupling between client/server and is often used for public HTTP APIs.
-REST uses a more generic and uniform method of exposing resources through URIs, [representation through headers](https://github.com/for-GET/know-your-http-well/blob/master/headers.md), and actions through verbs such as GET, POST, PUT, DELETE, and PATCH.
+REST uses a more generic and uniform method of exposing resources through URIs, [representation through headers- ext ](https://github.com/for-GET/know-your-http-well/blob/master/headers.md), and actions through verbs such as GET, POST, PUT, DELETE, and PATCH.
 Being stateless, REST is great for horizontal scaling and partitioning.

 #### Disadvantage(s): REST